ZacVND/FYP/README.md

 ### Hold out:
 ***hold_out.py***:
 Train the classifier on 80% of the abstract and test the classifier on the remaining 20%, if no pretrained classifier exist in *./pretrained/* it will train a new classifier.
+* `random` this boolean defines whether the data is split randomly or not
+* `persist` defines whether the system will save the classifier after training
+* `pretrain` defines whether the system will use pretrained classifiers or not (if True and no pretrained found, the system will train a new classifier)
+* `unstructured` defines whether the system will use the unstructured abstracts

 ```python -m ie_tools.scripts.hold_out```